dylanjwright/liri-node-app/README.md

 To look up movie info:
 ![Alt text](images/moviethis.jpg?raw=true "Movie This")

-AND to tell it to do what you want with any search input, use: node liri.js do-what-it-says < enter input>
+AND to tell it to do what you want with any search input, use: node liri.js do-what-it-says
 ![Alt text](images/dowhat.jpg?raw=true "Do What")